 The grip made of two wooden parts allows assembly after fixing the pommel.
 Geibig literally considers them easier to manufacture (Geibig 1991: 100).
 Although we can assume that the grips could be glued, at the same time they were secured by wrapping (metal sheet, wire, textiles, leather) or rivets.
 From the available material, we know two different methods of how two-piece grips could be constructed:

 The grip formed by two identical scales is the most probable solution of the sword grips from graves 90 (type K) and 341 (type X) in Mikulčice (Hošek – Košta 2014: 74, 100; personal discussion with Jiří Košta).
 Specifically, the sword from grave no. 90 was further wrapped with a textile and a leather strap (Hošek – Košta 2014: 74).
 Other representatives of this variant probably include the sword from Korsødegården, which has preserved one of the scales whose edges are curved (Dowen 2015: 189, Fig. 9; personal discussion with Vegard Vike).
 This solution is very likely for grips that are wrapped in wire – in such a case, the longer sides of the tang are covered with scales, while shorter sides are not – which is evident in the sword from Dolhobyczów, whose scales are made of antler (personal discussion with Piotr Kotowicz).
+Covering the two longer sides and leaving the shorter sides free is also evident in the sword from Steyregg (Ruprechtberger 2012).
 Two identical scales are also used on two other antler grips from Sweden; antler grips are longitudinally riveted with iron rivets (Androshchuk 2014: Jä 12; Holm 2015; Kjellmark 1905: 367).
 The grip formed by identical halves, which were riveted on the sides, is also known from metal version, for example the sword from Eltoft (Munch 1960).